Ozark Civic Center

 Ozark Civic Center is a 4,000-seat multipurpose arena located in Ozark, Alabama.
 It is primarily used for basketball, and was built in 1975.
 It is also used for conventions, concerts, trade shows and other events.
 There is 16000 sqft of space.

+History

+In 2020, the City of Ozark and the Ozark Bicentennial Committee open the "Ozark Civic Giants Hall of Honor" at the Ozark Civic Center.
+The hall features framed photos of important people from the city's history.